In this cooking experience, children make wattleseed damper, a delicious recipe using Indigenous Australian ingredients.

 Children interact verbally and non-verbally with others for a range of purposes:

-- Demonstrate an increasing understanding of measurement and number using vocabulary to describe size, length, volume, capacity and name of numbers.
+- Demonstrate an increased understanding of measurement and number using vocabulary to describe size, length, volume, capacity and name of numbers.

 Victorian Curriculum: levels F-2 language and writing